Jarnster/VyConnect/README.md

 # VyConnect - VyOS Multi-Router UI Controller

+## ⚠️ This project has been migrated to https://github.com/Community-VyProjects/FastAPI-Vyos

 This is one of my first open-source releases.
 Please add a ⭐ if you like the idea of this project or if you like to use it.